ToneLi/A-novel-Chinese-medical-QA-dataset-LiCHD-1/README.md

 |KNRM| 0.7110|0.3106|0.4595|0.5492|
 |CoNV-KNRM| 0.9044|0.5411|0.6714|0.729|

+Note: The code about these models is in the file Baseline_model_MatchZoo
 # Acknowledgement
 Thanks to Zhang Ning, Li Yueyu, Hu Yantian and others for their contributions to the database modification.

 ## References